 Mango Pineapple Smoothie Variations

-One of the best things about making a mango pineapple smoothie is that it’s incredibly versatile.
+One of the best things about making a mango pineapple smoothie no milk is that it’s incredibly versatile.
 You can easily adapt it to suit your preferences or nutritional needs by swapping ingredients or adding new ones.
 Here are some delicious variations:

 1. Mango Pineapple Smoothie with Coconut Water